cancerit/NanoSeq/README.md

 Rscript ./build/manualInstall.R <R libraries path>  #install all the required R libraries
 ```

-## FASTQ and BAM processing of NanoSeq libraries
+## Preprocessing of the sequencing data

 1) Mapping of trimmed fastq files for each sample (`extract_tags.py`)
 2) Appending RB: tag (read bundle) to reads (`bamaddreadbundles`)